 – You feel stressed or rushed or overwhelmed

-If this sounds like you, check out my guest blog post on Copper Kettle Co. about the 5 best ways to manage your time (or keep scrolling for a summary of the best parts!)
+If this sounds like you, check out my tips below on the 5 best ways to manage your time!

 I love that you have tons of amazing ideas, and that you want to make them a reality!
 But the actual reality is that we’re all human and can only do so much at once.

-But then all the super important stuff gets pushed aside.
-Again and again.
-Those would be the things we want to be working on, that are meaningful to us, that bring us closer to achieving our goals, and that will have an impact on our lives and businesses.
+To be clear, “important” refers to those things we want to be working on, that are meaningful to us, that bring us closer to achieving our goals, and that will have an impact on our lives and businesses.
 This is where we should be spending our time.

-Ask yourself what’s most important for you to be working on.
+So now that you know “urgent” does not necessarily mean “important”, ask yourself what’s most important for you to be working on?
 What’s going to bring you closer to achieving your overall goals, purpose and vision?
 What excites you most?